Travel agents: your key to improved RevPAR

 There are currently a total of 70,000 unique hotels available on the Hotelbeds system in Europe alone.
 Globally, there are over 180,000 unique hotels available on the platform.

-To find out more about how different channel distribution strategies can improve your hotel’s performance, check out the Hotelbeds guide to hotel distribution in 2020.
+To deep dive into how different channel distribution strategies can improve your hotel’s performance, check out the Hotelbeds guide to hotel distribution in 2020.